Btiley/SQL-challenge/README.md

 This Project is an introduction to SQL which involves:

-Creating ERDs
+Creating ERDs,
-Reading in CSV files to PostgreSQL
+ Reading in CSV files to PostgreSQL and
  Creating tables